TVW Design Gym - Service Design for Social Impact

 Palmer's Hot Chicken is a family-owned restaurant that started when the owner followed his dream of opening his own restaurant after being in the service industry for years.
 He works alongside his wife, who operates all the behind-the-scenes and keeps the restaurant running.
 They own three restaurants, one in Dallas and two in Georgia.
 They also have two food trucks and run catering services.
 Their main product is a hot chicken sandwich.

 The service of preparing and serving food involves different levels: the front stage, which is what the customer experiences, sees, smells, and hears.
-The back stage, which is the behind-the-scenes.
+The backstage, which is the behind-the-scenes.
 And the ideas/innovation stage that feeds all of that production.

 For the Front Stage, the participants listed important factors/happenings: transactions, menu, open seating, the restaurant’s design, cleanliness, what it sounds like when you walk in, and what it smells like.